-Individuals with an existing Multiple subject or Single Subject (ELA enhanced) credential and/or students admitted to the CSUS Teacher Preparation Program may earn a CLAD certificate by completing additional course work.
-The additional course work for the CLAD Certificate must all be upper division classes.
+Individuals with an existing Multiple Subject or Single Subject credential may earn a CLAD certificate.
+The CLAD Certificate is designed specifically for practicing teachers who have not earned the English Language Authorization.
 For additional information on course work for the CLAD Certificate, contact the Department of Bilingual/Multicultural Education in Eureka Hall 401, (916) 278-5942.